How to Level Up Your Agency With Enterprise SEO Metrics

 Typically, an enterprise client will pick one attribution model for reporting to maintain consistency across all of its channels, but the other models can be used for optimization and planning purposes.

 A high-profile website should be getting a lot of attention from other sites, and with that should come an increase in the number of links it gets.
-Tracking the growth in the number of backlinks to your client’s site is a quick way of demonstrating how their profile is growing over time.
+Tracking the growth in the number of backlinks to your client’s site as part of your off-page SEO efforts is a quick way of demonstrating how their profile is growing over time.

 Backlinks need to be aligned to the company's goals, so while a particular low-cost gadget may become popular with Mommy Bloggers, your client may want more focus placed on their high-end electronics.

 That's why only a lucky few are able to sit back and just let those organic links roll in on their own.
-Using an automated tool to track link-building campaigns eases a lot of the burden of figuring out how many of those links have the authority to raise your client’s search profile.
+Using an automated tool to track link-building campaigns eases a lot of the burden of figuring out how many backlinks have the authority to raise your client’s search profile.

 Jeremy Moser, CEO of uSERP, a digital marketing agency that has worked with such enterprise brands as Hubspot, Cisco, and Monday mentions two factors that are important for link-building campaigns at the enterprise level: